AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/Solving problems/logs.md

 Now that you have collected the logs, please follow these steps to submit them to our development team:

-1. Report the bug on GitHub.
+1. Report the bug on [GitHub](https://github.com/AdguardTeam/AdguardBrowserExtension/issues/new/choose).
-1. Send an archive with logs and playback time to `devteam@adguard.com` and attach a link to your GitHub issue.
-You can also add an archive with logs and playback time to Google Drive and share it via `devteam@adguard.com`, attaching the Google Drive link to your email.
+1. Send your archive with logs and playback time to `devteam@adguard.com` and add a link to your GitHub issue.
+You can also upload the archive to Google Drive and add the link to it instead of attaching the file.